|

 do they know?
 Or were they just put off by watching someone

 doing things that they dont like or dont understand?
+Of course its perfectly possible to live happily without

 ever using the internet (or, for that matter, any other tool